Environment & Sustainability

-We have already made huge steps forward, with the rolling out of new energy efficiency measures designed to lower usage, as well as new processes for waste disposal, designed to increase recycling while eliminating landfill.
+We have made huge steps forward, with the rolling out of new energy efficiency measures designed to lower usage, as well as new processes for waste disposal, designed to increase recycling while eliminating landfill.

 UAL's commitment to sustainability is embodied in the UAL Strategy 2015-22.
 One of the key goals, delivering an inspirational environment, will be achieved by delivering sustainable new environments for our staff and students.
-UAL has launched the UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB) – a 5 year sustainable business program, which feeds into the development of the policy.
+UAL has launched the UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB) – a 5 year sustainable business programme, which feeds into the development of the policy.

 The success of this will be measured by UAL’s carbon footprint.
 This is one of the key selected indicators that UAL will assess itself against during the period of the strategy.

 At a more detailed level, UAL has a comprehensive Environmental Policy Statement 2018 (PDF 192KB)and a UAL Action Plan, v3 Nov 2017 (PDF 222KB) which is overseen by the Sustainability Advisory Panel.
 The action plan covers 10 key areas with a 'SMART' target for each.
 This means all targets are specific, measurable, achievable, relevant and time-bound.

 The policy was first published in 2013 and was updated in 2015 to make the targets more explicit and reflect the University's progress, for example, in attaining ISO 50001 accreditation.
 It has since been updated annually.